PokemonWorkshop/OnlineDiscordBot/README.md

 ```

 Replace `<your-bot-token>`, `<your-bot-client-id>`, and `<your-bearer-token>` with your actual values.
+The token & client id are from the [Discord Developer Portal](https://discord.com/developers/applications), and the bearer token is provided by the [Online Server](https://github.com/PokemonWorkshop/OnlineServer).

 ### 3. Install dependencies
 Run the following command to install all required dependencies: